cmaohuang/hexo/README.md

 ## Deploy your blog to GitHub

-edit _config.yml, change YOUR_GITHUB_ID to your id
+Edit _config.yml, change YOUR_GITHUB_ID to your id

     deploy:
       type: git
       repo: git@github.com:YOUR_GITHUB_ID/YOUR_GITHUB_ID.github.io.git
       branch: master

-copy your key into container, not a secure way but an easy way, docker still try to figure out [best practices](https://github.com/docker/docker/issues/13490)
+Copy your key into container, not a secure way but an easy way, docker still try to figure out [best practices](https://github.com/docker/docker/issues/13490)

     docker exec hexo_hexo_1 bash -c "mkdir /root/.ssh; chmod 700 /root/.ssh"
     docker cp ~/.ssh/id_rsa hexo_hexo_1:/root/.ssh/id_rsa

-accept GitHub HostKey and setup user.name/user.email for git commit
+Accept GitHub HostKey and setup user.name/user.email for git commit

     # You have to do this once
     docker exec -it hexo_hexo_1 bash